 - a.
 Make the annual report available on the Permittee's website. - b.
 Make available on the Permittee's website the latest updated version of the SWMP Plan. - c.
 A Secondary Permittee that does not maintain a website may submit their updated SWMP Plan in electronic format to Ecology for posting on Ecology's website.

-The SWMP and annual report is posted on the UW EHS Environmental Stormwater and Wastewater page: https://www.ehs.washington.edu/environmental/stormwater-wastewater.
+The SWMP, SWO&M, and annual report is posted on the UW EH&S Stormwater webpage (www.ehs.washington.edu/environmental/stormwater).